Bachelor of Science (Honours) in Physiotherapy

 - Combined Science: Biology + Physics

-- Preference will be given to applicants who are able to communicate effectively in Chinese and English.
+- Preference is given to applicants who are able to communicate effectively in Chinese (i.e. spoken Cantonese) and English.

-- Applicants should be fit within normal range in fulfilling the physical requirements of physiotherapy practice.
+- Applicants should be fit within the normal range in fulfiling the physical requirements of physiotherapy practice.

 Admission Score Calculation